sboday/edx-documentation/en_us/data/source/internal_data_formats/rdx/rdx_retrieval.rst

 To download an RDX data package from the Amazon S3 storage service, follow these steps.

-.. note:: If you are using a third-party tool to connect to Amazon S3, you
+.. note:: If you are using a third party tool to connect to Amazon S3, you
-    might not be able to navigate directly from the bucket that contains your own organization's data and the bucket for RDX data.
+    might not be able to navigate directly from the bucket that contains your own organization's data to the bucket for RDX data.
 You might need to disconnect from Amazon S3 and then reconnect to the RDX destination.

 #.
-Use the AWS Command Line Interface or a third-party tool to connect to the
+Use the AWS Command Line Interface or a third party tool to connect to the
    ``s3://edx-course-data/`` folder on Amazon S3.

    For information about providing your credentials to connect to Amazon S3, see :ref:`Access Amazon S3`.

 #.
-Navigate within ``s3://edx-course-data/`` to locate the RDX folder.
+Navigate to the RDX folder for a specific research project.
+The RDX data

-   ``{org}/rdx/{requestID}``
+   package is located in the ``s3://edx-course-data/{org}/rdx/{requestID}`` folder.

 #.
 Download the compressed, encrypted ``{org}_{course}_{run}.tar.gz.gpg`` file
-   for each course.
+   for each of the courses in the project.

 *********************************************************
 Extract the ``{org}_{course}_{run}.tar.gz.gpg`` File